Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-In the following we will sketch a more down-to-earth proof of Theorem \ref{monoidal} that is neither using Theorem \ref{hopf} nor \cite[Proposition III.5.1]{K}, but instead relies on the well-known fact that the category $\vect$ of vector spaces is a symmetric monoidal category, i.e., we employ the associativity and commutativity constraints as well as the left and right unit constraints that make $\vect$ into a symmetric monoidal category.
+We obtain from Theorem~\ref{hopf} and~\cite[Proposition III.5.1]{K} that $\Mod_{\weak}^{\bi}(\lf)$ is a~symmetric monoidal category (see~\cite[Section~VII.1, pp.~162/163, Section~XI.1, pp.~252/253]{McL}, \cite[Definition XI.2.1]{K}, and~\cite[Definitions 8.1.1, 8.1.2, and 8.1.12]{EGNO}): \begin{theorem} Let $\lf$ be a~Leibniz algebra.
+Then $\Mod_{\weak}^{\bi}(\lf)$ is a symmetric monoidal category. \end{theorem} In the following we will sketch a~more down-to-earth proof of Theorem~\ref{monoidal} that is neither using Theorem~\ref{hopf} nor~\cite[Proposition III.5.1]{K}, but instead relies on the well-known fact that the category $\vect$ of vector spaces is a symmetric monoidal category, i.e., we employ the associativity and commutativity constraints as well as the left and right unit constraints that make $\vect$ into a~symmetric monoidal category.
 In particular, then the pentagon, triangle, and hexagon axioms are clearly satisfied, and we only need to verify that the associativity and commutativity constraints as well as the left and right unit constraints of $\vect$ are homomorphisms of weak $\lf$-bimodules.

 Firstly, we show that for any three weak $\lf$-bimodules $L$, $M$, and $N$ the canonical isomorphism